 Start with cost per conversion, not CPC

-Before optimizing CPC, calculate what a click is allowed to cost.
+Before optimising CPC, calculate what a click is allowed to cost and what counts as a valuable outcome.

 | Scenario | CPC | Landing page conversion rate | Cost per conversion |